-Biologically-based mental conditions.
-"Biologically-based mental conditions" means: schizophrenia; schizoaffective disorder; major depressive disorder; bipolar disorder; paranoia and other psychotic disorders; obsessive-compulsive disorder; panic disorder; delirium and dementia; affective disorders; eating disorders; post-traumatic stress disorders; autism; substance abuse disorders (drug addiction and alcoholism); and any biologically-based mental conditions that appear in the most recent edition

-- of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders that are scientifically recognized and approved by the Commissioner of the Department of Mental Health. - Rape-related mental or emotional disorders for victims of a rape or victims of an assault with intent to rape. - Non-biologically-based mental, behavior, or emotional disorders of enrolled dependent children who are under age 19.
+- Biologically-based mental conditions.
+"Biologically-based mental conditions" means: schizophrenia; schizoaffective disorder; major depressive disorder; bipolar disorder; paranoia and other psychotic disorders; obsessive-compulsive disorder; panic disorder; delirium and dementia; affective disorders; eating disorders; post-traumatic stress disorders; autism; substance use disorders (such as drug and alcohol addiction); and any biologically-based mental conditions that appear in the most recent edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders that are scientifically recognized and approved by the Commissioner of the Department of Mental Health. - Rape-related mental or emotional disorders for victims of a rape or victims of an assault with intent to rape. - Non-biologically-based mental, behavior, or emotional disorders of enrolled dependent children who are under age 19.
 This coverage includes pediatric specialty mental health care that is furnished by a mental health provider who has a recognized expertise in specialty pediatrics.
 (This coverage is not limited to those disorders that substantially interfere with or limit the way the child functions or how he or she interacts with others.)
-If a child who is under age 19 is receiving an ongoing course of treatment, this coverage will continue to be provided after the child's 19th birthday until that ongoing course of treatment is completed, provided that the child or someone acting on behalf of the child continues to pay for coverage in this health plan in accordance with federal (COBRA) or state law, or the child enrolls with no lapse in coverage under another Blue Cross and Blue Shield or a Blue Cross and Blue Shield of Massachusetts HMO Blue, Inc. health plan. - All other non-biologically-based mental conditions not described above.
+If a child who is under age 19 is receiving an ongoing course of treatment, this coverage will continue to be provided after the child's 19th birthday until that ongoing course of treatment is completed, provided that the child or someone acting on behalf of the child continues to pay for coverage in this health plan in accordance with federal (COBRA) or state law, or the child enrolls with no lapse in coverage under another Blue Cross and Blue Shield of Massachusetts HMO Blue, Inc. or Blue Cross and Blue Shield of Massachusetts, Inc. health plan. - All other non-biologically-based mental conditions not described above.

-No benefits are provided for: psychiatric services for a condition that is not a mental condition; residential or other care that is custodial care; and services and/or programs that are not medically necessary to treat your mental condition.
-Some examples of services and programs that are not covered by this health plan are: services that are performed in educational, vocational, or recreational settings; and "outward bound-type," "wilderness," "camp," or "ranch" programs.
-These types of non-covered programs may be in residential or nonresidential settings.
-They may include therapeutic elements and/or clinical staff services as well as vocational, educational, problem solving, and/or recreational activities.
-These programs may have educational accreditation.
-The staff may include some licensed mental health providers who may provide some therapy.
+- Psychiatric services for a condition that is not a mental condition. - Residential or other care that is custodial care. - Services and/or programs that are not medically necessary to treat your mental condition. - Services and/or programs that are performed in educational or vocational settings; or, services and/or programs that are not considered to be inpatient services, intermediate treatments, or outpatient services as described below in this section.
+These types of non-covered programs may be in residential or nonresidential settings and may include: therapeutic elements and therapy services; clinical staff (such as licensed mental health counselors) and clinical staff services; and vocational, educational, problem solving, and/or recreational activities.
+These non-covered programs may have state licensure and/or educational accreditation.
+But, they do not provide the clinically appropriate level of care required for coverage under this health plan.
 No benefits are provided for any services furnished along with one of these non-covered programs.
-For example, no benefits are provided for therapy and/or psychotherapy furnished along with one of these non-covered programs.
+The only exception is for outpatient covered services to diagnose and/or treat mental conditions when these services are performed by a covered provider.
+Your coverage for these covered services is provided to the same extent as coverage is provided for similar covered services to diagnose and treat a mental condition.